yegor256/blog/_drafts/_refactoring.md

 [Encapsulate Field](https://en.wikipedia.org/wiki/Field_encapsulation),
 for example, but most of them are valid.

-Here is what I'm usually doing the code I don't know, but need to modify it.
+Here is what I'm usually doing when I don't know the code, but need to modify it.
 The techniques are sorted by the order of complexity.
 Let's start with the simplest.